Gaëtan Wittebolle.

 Claude Max 20x$200/monthHeavy dev without interruption20x the Pro quota, basically unlimited

 Recommendation: start with Max 5x at $100/month.
 That's what I use to build full apps.
-The Pro plan at $20 is too limited, you'll get blocked in the middle of a feature, which is frustrating and wastes time.
+The Pro plan at $20 is too limited, you'll get blocked in the middle of a feature, which wastes time.

 To subscribe: